 Not true.
 RRSPs and TFSAs are simply types of accounts with some tax-saving characteristics (as you’ve read about above).
 You can hold a variety of saving or investing products within an RRSP or TFSA.

 The money that you invest in an RRSP can go towards more than your retirement.
 Here are some other big life events that you can put your RRSP funds towards:

-- Financing a home: You can borrow money from your RRSP to put towards a down payment on your first home under the government’s Home Buyers’ Plan Opens in a new window.
+- Financing a home: You can borrow money from your RRSP to put towards a down payment on your first home under Opens in a new windowthe government’s Home Buyers’ Plan Opens a new website in a new window.
 You don’t have to pay tax on this money, so long as you pay it back within 15 years after you take the loan.

-- Saving for an education: You can borrow money from your RRSP to pay for full-time education or training for yourself or your spouse under the government’s Lifelong Learning Plan Opens in a new window.
+- Saving for an education: You can borrow money from your RRSP to pay for full-time education or training for yourself or your spouse Opens in a new windowunder the government’s Lifelong Learning Plan Opens a new website in a new window.
 You don’t have to pay tax on this money, so long as you pay it back over a period of 10 years.

 4. Investing money with many financial companies is the easiest way to diversify.

 To have a well-diversified portfolio, your money doesn’t have to be scattered across different institutions.
 Instead, you can invest your money with one institution and spread it across different investment options.